 At this writing, no one unit that I am aware of will satisfy all of the above criteria.

-Major Players in the High-Tech Wilderness Communication Device Market
+Major Players in the High-Tech Wilderness Communication Device Market (for more information click on underlined label for each company's website)

 A. Personal Locator Beacons